Who requires a visa?

 Time required to issue visa:

+After a visa application is submitted, the consular authority processes it and decides on whether to issue a visa.
 The consular authority makes his decision as swiftly as possible, the time period will vary depending on possible consultations he must conduct.
 There is no point in contacting the consular authority while the application is being processed.

 If the consular authority has not responded to you within two months, you may consider that your visa application has been refused.